(a) The purpose of this article is to:

 (3) Notice.
 The owner, keeper, or harborer shall display, in a prominent place on the premises where the dog is kept, a sign easily readable by the public using the words “Beware of Dog.”
 In addition, a similar sign shall be posted on the pen or run of such animal.

 (4) Registration and reporting.
-The owner, keeper or harborer of a dangerous dog shall properly license the dog pursuant to sections 2-203 and 2-205 of this Code, and pursuant to the provisions set forth in this subsection.
-In addition to having, or obtaining, the license required by section 2-203, an owner, keeper or harborer of a dangerous dog shall submit a completed application for a dangerous dog license to the city clerk or his/her designee, on or before January 1, 2019, or within five business days of the date upon which the dog would be deemed to be dangerous under the provisions of this section, if such occurs after January 1, 2019.
+The owner, keeper or harborer of a dangerous dog shall properly license the dog pursuant to this Article 2, and as set forth in this subsection.
+In addition to having, or obtaining, the license required by Section 2-203, an owner, keeper or harborer of a dangerous dog shall submit a completed application for a dangerous dog license to the city clerk or his/her designee within five business days of the date upon which the dog would be deemed to be dangerous under the provisions of this section.
 The application for a dangerous dog license shall be submitted on forms provided by the city clerk, and to be considered a completed application it shall be accompanied by all documents and other information required hereunder.
 Upon issuance, the dangerous dog license shall be effective for one year from the date of issuance, or for the duration of the liability insurance required by this section, whichever is shorter, and shall be reapplied for prior to its expiration.
 Such dangerous dog license shall not be transferable and shall expire whenever changes occur that would make the keeper or harborer ineligible to obtain a license.
-The owner, keeper or harborer of the dangerous dog shall pay a $50.00 annual registration fee for each dangerous dog, and such fee shall be submitted with the application for a dangerous dog license.
+The owner, keeper or harborer of the dangerous dog shall pay a dangerous dog annual registration fee as set forth in Section 1-1101 for each dangerous dog, and such fee shall be submitted with the application for a dangerous dog license.
 No dog shall be considered to be unlicensed under the terms of this subsection, if the owner, keeper or harborer has timely filed a completed application, until such application has been denied.
 The owner, keeper or harborer of the dangerous dog shall maintain with the city clerk or his/her designee the address where the dangerous dog is primarily kept or harbored.
 The owner, keeper or harborer shall notify the city clerk or his/her designee within five business days if any of the following occurs:

 (A) A change in the primary address where the dangerous dog is kept or harbored, whether in or out of the city limits; or